 Much scientific work involves the use of equipment such as microscopes, bunsen burners, electronic balances, centrifuges, and probes.
 This page will help you learn how to use equipment commonly found in scientific laboratories and at field sites.

 Much of the day-to-day work routine of many research scientists involves hours and hours of writing.
-This page will help you learn how to produce texts such as lab & field reports, science fair projects, and even scientific research articles.
+This page will help you learn how to produce texts such as…[July 2019: linked pages are currently undergoing revisions].